UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 Hence, the whole system can be divided into three different elements:

-- The *data fusion controller*, which consists in a CPU e.g. a PC or a embedded SoC (ZedBoard) that controls the whole system.
+- The *main controller*, which consists in a CPU e.g. a PC or an embedded SoC (ZedBoard) that controls the whole system.
 The *uvispace* software project is executed there, whose main tasks are:

-    - Communicate with the FPGA-based image processing nodes, using the TCP/IP protocol.
+    - Communicate with the FPGA-based localization nodes, using the Ethernet LAN network.
-    - Merge the data obtained from the image processing nodes.
+    - Merge the data obtained from the localization nodes.
     - Get the global coordinates of the UGVs.
     - Given the destination of the UGVs, calculate the optimal path.
     - Calculate the UGVs speed, using a navigation model.
-    - Communicate with the Arduino controllers, using the ZigBee protocol, and send them the speed set points.
+    - Communicate with the Arduino boards, using the XBee protocol, and send them the speed set points.

-- The 4 *image processing nodes*.
+- The 4 *localization nodes*.
 Their main component is an FPGA, with a camera peripheral.
-Each camera frame is processed in the FPGA, and the obtained results are sent to the *data fusion controller* through an Ethernet port.
+Each camera frame is processed in the FPGA, and the obtained results are sent to the *main controller* through the Ethernet LAN network.

-- The *Arduino controllers*, that control each UGV's sensors and actuators.
-They receive orders from the *data fusion controller* through the data received from the serial port, connected to a XBee transceiver.
+- The *Arduino boards*, that control each UGV's sensors and actuators.
+They receive orders from the *main controller* through the data received from the serial port, connected to a XBee transceiver.

+..  image:: /_static/uvispace_elements.png
+    :width: 750px
+    :align: center

 The main structure of the system can be observed in the diagram below, where the communications between the three different elements aforementioned are represented.
-The system communications master is the *data fusion controller*, which controls the *Arduino controllers* using an IEEE 802.15.4-based protocol, namely a variation of the ZigBee specification.
-It controls as well the *image processing nodes* using the internet protocol through the Ethernet network.
+The system communications master is the *main controller*, which controls the *Arduino boards* using an IEEE 802.15.4-based protocol, namely a variation of the ZigBee specification.
+It controls as well the *image localization nodes* using the internet protocol through the Ethernet network.

 ..  image:: /_static/general_diagram.png
+    :width: 750px
     :align: center

 Regarding the control workflow, the system can be considered a closed loop,